WouterDurnez/fence/README.md

 # 🤺 Fence

-`Fence` is a simple, lightweight library for LLM communication.
-A lot of the functionality was inspired by/derived of LangChain (the OG LLM package) basics, since that's how the package was born - as a stripped down version of LangChain functionality, with cooler names.
+**The Bloat Moat!** A lightweight, production-ready library for LLM communication and agentic workflows.
+Born from the need for something simpler than LangChain, Fence gives you powerful LLM orchestration without the heavyweight dependencies.

+Think of it as the Swiss Army knife for LLM interactions—sharp, reliable, and it won't weigh down your backpack (or your Docker image).

+---

-## 🤔 Raison d'être
+## 🤔 Why Fence?

+**The short answer:** By accident.

-The simple answer: by accident.
-The slightly longer answer: LangChain used to be (is?) a pretty big package with a ton of dependencies.
-The upside is that it's powerful for PoC purposes, because it has it all.
+**The slightly longer answer:** LangChain used to be (is?) a pretty big package with a ton of dependencies.
+Great for PoCs, but in production?
+Not so much.

-The downsides:

-- It's **_big_**.
-It takes up a lot of space (which can be an issue in some environments/runtimes), often for functionality that isn't needed.
-- It's fairly **_complex_**.
-It's a big package with a lot of functionality, which can be overwhelming for new users.
-- It **_wasn't exactly dependable_** in an industrial setting before.
-Version jumps were common, and the package was often broken after a new release.
+### The problems we faced:

+- **🐘 It's BIG.** Takes up serious space (problematic in Lambda, containers, edge environments)
+- **🌀 It's COMPLEX.** Overwhelming for new users, hard to debug in production
+- **💥 It BREAKS.** Frequent breaking changes, version jumps that made us cry

-As a result, many developers (particularly those working in large production environments) have advocated for more lightweight, custom functionality that favors stability and robustness.
+As a result, many developers (especially those in large production environments) started building lightweight, custom solutions that favor **stability** and **robustness** over feature bloat.

-### Circling back: why Fence?

-Since our work was in a production environment, mostly dealing with Bedrock, we just started building some **basic components** from scratch.
-We needed a way to communicate with our models, which turned out to as the `Link` class (_wink wink_).
-Then, some other things were added left and right, and this eventually turned into a miniature package.
-Not in small part because it was fun to go down this road.
-But mostly because it strikes the right balance between convenience and flexiblity.
+### Enter Fence 🤺

+We started building basic components from scratch for our Bedrock-heavy production environment.
+First came the `Link` class (_wink wink_), then templates, then agents... and before we knew it, we had a miniature package that was actually _fun_ to use.

+**Fence strikes the perfect balance between convenience and flexibility.**

-Naturally, it's nowhere as powerful as, for instance, LangChain.
-If you want to build a quick PoC with relatively complex logic, maybe go for the OG instead.
-If you want to be set on your way with a simple, lightweight package that's easy to understand and extend, Fence might be the way to go.
+> **Note:** Fence isn't trying to replace LangChain for complex PoCs.
+But if you want a simple, lightweight, production-ready package that's easy to understand and extend, you're in the right place.

-## 🛠️ How do I use it?

-Fence just has a few basic components.
-See the [notebooks](notebooks) for examples on how to use them.
-Documentation is coming soon, but for now, you can check out the [source code](fence) for more details.
+---

 ## 📦 Installation

-You can install Fence from PyPI:

 ```bash
 pip install fence-llm
 ```

-## 👋 Look ma, no dependencies (kinda)!

-Here's a hello world example:
+That's it.
+Seriously.
+No 500MB of transitive dependencies.

+---

+## 🚀 Quick Start

+### Hello World (The Obligatory Example)

 ```python
 from fence.links import Link